-VP of North America
+SVP of North America

-Jeff McNamara is Vice President of North America at Tachyus.
+Jeff McNamara is Senior Vice President of North America at Tachyus.
 He focuses on acquiring, onboarding and delighting oil producers across the US and Canada.

 Previously, Jeff served as North America Region Manager for Halliburton managing a multi-hundred million dollar portfolio and over 1,000 staff.
 His 15+ year career spans management, account management and business development roles.
 He has served oil and gas customers in the US, Canada, and many countries in Asia such as Indonesia, Malaysia, Australia, Brunei, Thailand, China, Vietnam, India, Papua New Guinea, Japan and Myanmar.
 Prior to Halliburton, Jeff worked as a geologist for several oil and gas firms in Canada.